barbaroliveira/barbaroliveira/README.md

 - **Industrial Management:** Postgraduate studies delving into Visual Basic and SolidWorks.

-- **Personal Projects:** Beyond coursework, my personal projects reflect a curious mind, documented alongside languages learned and other endeavors.
+- **Personal Projects:** Beyond coursework, my projects reflect a curious mind, documented alongside languages learned and other endeavors.

 ### Thesis Work:

-Currently immersed in my thesis, I'm curruntly making an Full Stack Aplication for the management of Dental Clinics
+Currently immersed in my thesis, I'm making a Full-stack application for the management of Dental Clinics using React for the front end, NodeJS for the backend, and MySQL for the database.

 ### Future Pursuits: